Ordering Power is Sanctioning Power: Sanction Evasion-MEV and the Limits of On-Chain Enforcement: Discussion

+Regulation further raises the stakes in this race.
+By requiring permitted issuers to maintain freeze-or-burn capabilities and comply with lawful blocking orders, the GENIUS Act increases the cost of enforcement failure and, in our model, raises the issuer's effective downside risk $\Psi$.
+This strengthens issuers' incentives to pay for ordering priority, amplifying the MEV-tax escalation predicted by Corollary~1.
+Robust mitigation therefore likely requires protocol or infrastructure-level support, such as trusted sequencing~\cite{kelkar2023themis,park2025frontrunning, kelkar2020order}, confidential or TEE-assisted ordering~\cite{zhang2016town}, or other mechanisms~\cite{choudhuri2025practical, agarwal2025efficiently, bowe2020zexe, kosba2016hawk} that more tightly couple privileged enforcement actions with execution priority.
+The key point is that SE-MEV reflects a structural limit of public-chain enforcement, not a transient inefficiency in current issuer implementations.

-\textbf{Implications for Decentralization.} SE-MEV exposes a structural erosion of blockchain decentralization driven by regulatory.
-To comply with sanctions, stablecoin issuers are compelled to actively participate in the MEV supply chain.
-Owing to their scale, capital reserves, and organizational capacity, these issuers are naturally advantaged in competing for transaction ordering power, allowing them to occupy privileged positions as dominant bidders, preferred counterparties, or tightly integrated participants in MEV infrastructure.
-More importantly, stablecoin issuers are themselves centralized entities subject to direct regulatory oversight.
-This creates an indirect but powerful channel through which state authorities can influence transaction ordering by exerting pressure on issuers rather than on the blockchain protocol itself.
-In this setting, decentralization is undermined not by explicit protocol-level censorship, but by the concentration of economic and operational control over ordering decisions in a small set of regulated actors.
-As SE-MEV incentives intensify, transaction ordering increasingly reflects the constraints and objectives of these actors, weakening the decentralized security assumptions that permissionless blockchains are designed to uphold.
+\textbf{Implications for Decentralization.} SE-MEV reveals a structural threat to blockchain decentralization under regulatory pressure.
+To ensure sanctions compliance, stablecoin issuers are pushed to compete for transaction ordering priority and, given their scale, capital, and operational capacity, are well positioned to become dominant bidders or deeply integrated participants in the MEV supply chain.
+Because these issuers are centralized and directly regulated, this creates an indirect channel for state influence over transaction ordering, without requiring protocol-level intervention.
+As SE-MEV incentives intensify, ordering decisions may increasingly reflect the objectives of a small set of regulated actors, weakening the decentralized security assumptions of permissionless blockchains.